 If you need to securely send a message over the Internet never use email or IM.
 They simply weren’t designed to be secure forms of communication, and could easily end up in the wrong hands.
 That’s why I’m glad Burn Note exists.
 It lets me send messages over email without leaving a long-term record of the contents.

-If you’re concered about the security of Burn Note itself, check out the Burn Note FAQ page.
+If you’re concered about the security of Burn Note itself, check out the Burn Note FAQ page [No Longer Available].
 It nicely outlines when and how your messsages are deleted and is well worth a read if you want to rely on the service for serious, non-lunch related missions.

 Are you looking for alternative ways to send secure notes?
 Linux users can try sending encrypted emails with Evolution.
 But if you’re not a Linux fan, you could check out these secure and encrypted email providers online.
 None of these solutions automatically delete the contents of your message, but they’re still worth trying out.